Invincible (Michael Jackson album)

-Invincible is the tenth and final studio album by American singer Michael Jackson, released on October 30, 2001, by Epic Records.
-It was Jackson's sixth studio album released through Epic, and his last released before his death in 2009.
-The album features appearances from Carlos Santana, the Notorious B.I.G. and Slash.
-It incorporates R&B, pop and soul, and, similarly to Jackson's previous material, the album explores themes such as love, romance, isolation, media criticism, and social issues.
+Invincible is the tenth and final studio album by the American singer-songwriter Michael Jackson, released on October 30, 2001, by Epic Records.
+The album features appearances from Carlos Santana, the Notorious B.I.G., Fats, and Slash.
+It incorporates R&B, pop, and soul, and similarly to Jackson's previous material, Invincible explores themes such as romance, isolation, and media criticism.